 COACHING RESEARCH STUDY

-Reporting the Impact of Leadership Coaching on Executive Performance
+Results from an Annual Research Study Reporting on the Impact of Leadership Coaching

-- Represented multiple industries (several from large manufacturing and healthcare organizations) and held a variety of jobs.
+- Participants represent multiple industries, including large manufacturing and healthcare organizations, and hold a variety of jobs.

-- Received between 3 and 25 individual coaching sessions that spanned in length from 3 to 12 months, or they received coaching as part of a comprehensive leadership development cohort program (typically a year in length).
+- Participants received between 3 and 25 individual coaching sessions over 3 to 12 months, either as a stand-alone program or as part of a comprehensive leadership development cohort program.

 What Is Leadership Coaching?